 According to the National Alliance on Mental Illness, approximately 18.5% of adults in the United States experience mental illness every year.
 That's a significant portion of our population—one in five people—yet the stigma and misunderstanding that surround mental health remain.
-Add a lengthy quarantine and global pandemic to the mix and the topic of mental health, as well as figuring out new ways to understand and take care of your own, is more important that ever.

 As editors, we’re not here to dole out diagnoses, we’ll leave that to the doctors.
 What we are hoping to do is offer some reprieve—through helpful advice, understanding, or simple connectedness in a time when physically we’re all alone.
 That's why in honor of Mental Health Awareness Month, we’re highlighting raw, unfiltered stories of anxiety, isolation, depression, and the catharsis therapy or medication can bring.
 The hope?
 To feel as comfortable discussing our own mental health as we do our skincare routines.